 Knowing why you are feeling guilty allows you to move forward to try and make amends.
 If you have hurt someone, you can apologize.
 If you have lied to someone, you can apologize.

 If your feelings of guilt are unfounded, this is an incredibly important step.
 Most people try and avoid feelings of guilt when they come up.
 This is understandable – guilt is an uncomfortable feeling, and humans don’t like being uncomfortable.
 Unfortunately, the only way to deal with guilt is to face it head-on.

 Do you feel guilt because of your own actions?

-This is a tricky one to get to grips with when it comes to learning how to deal with guilt.
+This is a tricky one to get to grips with when it comes to dealing with the feeling of guilt.
 Often when dealing with our feelings, we only examine our own motivations.
-This leaves out a huge area which also needs examination.
+This leaves out a huge area that also needs examination.

 Things like what other people think of us and what they expect of us are vastly important.
 They quite often are what drives us to be the people we are.
 When we feel guilt, it is good to look into whether or not that guilt is external or not.

 Guilt can come from our perception that we aren’t living up to people’s ideas for us.
 Guilt can also come from our own perception of ourselves.
 It is important to decide which type of guilt we are feeling.